* biodiversity conservation * sustainable development *

 Recreation, Park, & Tourism Management

 Courtesy Appointment | Anthropology

-Faculty-in-Charge, Minor in Sustainability Leadership
+Faculty-in-Charge | Intercollegiate Minor in Sustainability Leadership (SUSLD)

-Co-chair | Human Dimensions of Natural Resources & the Environment
+Co-chair | Human Dimensions of Natural Resources & the Environment (HDNRE)

 Co-chair | Latin American Studies Program

-Stanford Woods Institute for the Environment
+Affiliate Faculty | Stanford Woods Institute for the Environment

-My primary interests lie at the intersections of environmental anthropology and the anthropology of tourism.
-I utilize ethnographic methods to conduct field research on the impact of tourism on biodiversity conservation, sustainable community development efforts, and rural livelihoods around parks and protected areas in Latin America and East Africa.
-I also leverage an interest in conservation psychology into research on the ways that travel to nature-based destinations influences one’s subsequent pro-environmental behavior, including conservation-oriented travel philanthropy.
-Collectively, I refer to these research interests as ecotourismology, and this website features the work I am conducting with students and colleagues in these research areas.
+Collectively, I’ve come to label these research interests as ecotourismology, hence the name of this lab.
+This website features the work I am conducting with students and colleagues in these research areas.
 For more information about these interests, check out the Research, Teaching and Publications tabs above.
 Our work can also be followed on Academia.edu and ResearchGate.net.

-Graduate students interested in pursuing advanced study in these interest areas are encouraged to further review information about the Human Dimensions of Natural Resources and the Environment (HDNRE) program and the Department of Recreation, Park and Tourism Management, including the RPTM Graduate Handbook.
+Graduate students interested in pursuing advanced study in these interest areas under my supervision are encouraged to further review information about the Human Dimensions of Natural Resources and the Environment (HDNRE) program and the Department of Recreation, Park and Tourism Management, including the RPTM Graduate Handbook.
 Other individuals interested more broadly in the activities of our department may access the RPTM 2015-2019 Strategic Plan here.